Should I Rent or Buy?

 If you're in a stage of life where you'll stay put for a while, buying a house is worth exploring.
 Those larger initial costs you pay (like your down payment) will be recouped over time.
-And in our current market, you can usually recoup those costs fairly quickly - even within just a few years.
+And in our current market, you can usually recoup those costs fairly quickly.

 And if you stay in the home long enough, you will actually OWN the home once the mortgage is paid off.
 That means the only recurring costs you'll have are property taxes and insurance!

 Whereas your landlord can increase your rent whenever they see fit to meet current market demands, remember that when purchasing your home with a fixed-rate mortgage, your payment is pretty much locked in with the exception of variations in taxes and insurance.

 Ever feel irritated that you can't paint your walls or have a say in what your rental space looks like?
 It's much easier to make your house a 'home' when you're the one calling the shots.
 No one cares if you put nail holes in the wall or rip something out!

 There's also something to be said for what reaching that major milestone of "home ownership" will do for your confidence and self esteem!

 Reasons to Rent